indrayam/coding-nerd-notes/kotlin/README.md

 - Create an App that uses Dates to find current date in different timezones, difference between two dates, a future date and a past date
 - Use IntelliJ IDEA, Spring Boot and Maven to write code and generate a fat jar.
 Run it from within IntelliJ and using `mvn` and `java`
 - Create a /hello API returning JSON payload of the string sent
-- Create an App that consumes JSON payload from httpbin (or other public) APIs
+- Create a REST client by displaying JSON results from httpbin (or other public) APIs
 - Create an App that interacts with PostgreSQL
 - Create an App that interacts with MongoDB
 - Create an App that interacts with Redis